Gain access to personalized product screening, the best pricing, rewards, and more!

 Cutworm Control: How To Get Rid of Cutworms

-A species of caterpillar known for hiding under the soil and then coming out at night to begin chewing through plant stems is the Cutworm.
-In the United States, Cutworms are known to target fruits and vegetables but can also target turfgrass when available.
-If left alone, this critter can really do some damage.
+The cutworm is a species of caterpillar known for hiding under the soil and coming out at night to begin chewing through plant stems.
+In the United States, cutworms are known to target fruits and vegetables but can also target turfgrass when available.
+If left alone, this critter can do some damage.

-Cutworm populations can vary greatly from year to year and, when large in number, they can destroy a lawn, leaving patches of dead grass in their wake.
-Most of the damage caused by Cutworms occurs when they chew the stems of young plants at or slightly above or below the soil line.
+Cutworm populations can vary significantly from year to year, and when significant, they can destroy a lawn, leaving patches of dead grass in their wake.
+Most of the damage caused by cutworms occurs when they chew the stems of young plants at or slightly above or below the soil line.

-If you have Cutworms established on your property, put a stop to them using our professional DIY treatment guide.
-Designed by our staff of lawn care specialists, this guide can help step-by-step in eliminating a Cutworm infestation quickly and affordably using the best insecticides available.
+If cutworms are established on your property, stop them using our professional DIY treatment guide.
+Designed by our staff of lawn care specialists, this guide can help step-by-step in eliminating a cutworm infestation quickly and affordably using the best insecticides available.

 Identification

-• Their name comes from the way Cutworms chew at the base of plant stems until the plant falls over as if it had been cut.
+- Their name comes from how cutworms chew at the base of plant stems until the plant falls over as if it had been cut.

-Use the image and description above to help you identify Cutworms on your lawn.
-If you are having trouble confirming that the pest on your property is a cutworm, you contact us with a quality close-up photo and we will be happy to respond back to you with the pest ID as well as offer you some suggestions and products recommendations to eliminate the pest.
+Use the image and description above to help you identify cutworms on your lawn.
+Suppose you are having trouble confirming that the pest on your property is a cutworm.
+In that case, contact us with a quality close-up photo, and we will be happy to respond with the pest identification as well as offer you some suggestions and product recommendations to eliminate the pest.

 Inspection

-Once you have confirmed that you are dealing with Cutworms, you can proceed with an inspection.
-During this phase, you will need to pinpoint where the Cutworms are concentrated and the conditions that are conducive to their thriving in the area.
-This will help you to determine where to focus your insecticide applications.
+Once you have confirmed that you are dealing with cutworms, you can proceed with an inspection.
+During this phase, you will need to pinpoint where the cutworms are concentrated and the conditions conducive to their thriving in the area.
+This will help you determine where to focus your insecticide applications.

 When to Inspect

-Most of the damage inflicted by Cutworms is done early in the growing season when they come out from hibernation.
+Most of the damage cutworms inflict is done early in the growing season when they emerge from hibernation.
 Cutworms are caterpillars, but they are often mistaken for grubs.
 Around summertime, cutworms will often crawl to the tops of plants and damage the area.
 It's not uncommon to mistake the damage they cause with the damage of other turf and garden insects like slugs and grubs.

 What to look for

-Check the damage of your turf and if there are any eggs in high grass or weeds.
+Check the damage to your turf and whether there are any eggs in high grass or weeds.
 You should look for chew marks or white spots around the edges of grass blades.
-Reducing weeds and clutter around your garden can help to not only expose cutworms but discourage them from staying in the area.
-Timing is important when treating Cutworms as they are known to lay a lot of eggs and it would be best to control them before they hatch and add to the damage.
+Reducing weeds and clutter around your garden can help expose cutworms and discourage them from staying in the area.
+Timing is important when treating cutworms, as they are known to lay a lot of eggs, and it would be best to control them before they hatch and add to the damage.

 Cutworms can be easy to find where they are established.
 To find them, what you're going to want to do is flush them out of the thatch with a mixture of water and dishwashing liquid.
 Pour 1 gallon over one square yard at a time over suspected patches.